ManeuverOn/rfiv-server/README.md

 ## Available API Endpoints

 This code creates several API endpoints for saving and retrieving patient data from a MongoDB Atlas database.
-From the host `http://localhost:8080`, you can run:
+From the host `http://localhost:8080`, the following endpoints are available:

-### `POST /v1/patient`
+* `POST /v1/patient`

   Creates a new patient entry with the name, patient ID, and tag ID specified in the request body.

-### `GET /v1/patients?name=&id=&tagId=`
+* `GET /v1/patients?name=&id=&tagId=`

   Returns patient entries that have names, patient IDs, and/or tag IDs that match the query strings.

-### `GET /v1/patient/:id`
+* `GET /v1/patient/:id`

   Returns the patient entry that has the specified patient ID parameter.

-### `PUT /v1/patient/:id`
+* `PUT /v1/patient/:id`

   Edits the name and/or tag ID of the patient entry associated with the specified patient ID parameter.

-### `POST /v1/patient/:tagId/location`
+* `POST /v1/patient/:tagId/location`

   Adds a location datapoint to a patient entry associated with the specified tag ID parameter.

   Note: This endpoint is currently unused because the RFID readers are directly interacting with the database.
 This was done because the server is running on a local server, which the readers cannot connect to; however, if the server is put on the Internet in the future, the use of this endpoint is preferred.

 ## Interaction with the User Interface